-Adria and Amanda’s wedding had a lovely, romantic vintage feel that mixed in personal touches of their cultures.
-Adria would describe it as a jumble of bright details inspired by their shared love for North Carolina’s mountains and Miami’s tropics.
+Adria and Amanda’s vineyard wedding had a lovely romantic vintage feel that mixed in personal touches of their cultures.
+Adria describes it as a jumble of bright details inspired by their shared love for North Carolina’s mountains and Miami’s tropics.
 Amanda is Cuban and Adria is Italian so they also wanted to pay homage to our families and did that through the food offered and the music played—lots of Buena Vista Social Club and old school big bands mixed in with their favorite bluegrass and indie tunes.

 What advice would you give to engaged LGBTQ+ couples?

 Don’t hide the fact that you’re a same-sex couple and be upfront about it when requesting pricing from vendors.
 Vetting vendors through sites like WeddingWire and Equally Wed helped us to find accepting vendors and it was really helpful in keeping Adria (who’s a worrier) from stressing out.
 You should also build your wedding to fit who you and your partner are.
 We had to think about what sorts of conventions we would follow (will we both wear dresses?
 Do we see each other the night before or not?
 How do we do a first look if we’re getting ready in the same space with the same makeup artist?) and that was really exciting, because we got to be creative and with our wedding planner’s help, we found some inventive ways to make our wedding that much more special.

 Any advice for vendors and venues working with LGBTQ+ couples?